Learning from the Best

 At UC Santa Cruz, undergraduates have the opportunity to engage in in-depth learning while pursuing research and scholarship with leading figures in their fields.
 Below are biographies of a few of our extraordinary faculty.

-Associate Professor and Chair, Film and Digital Media
+Associate Professor, Film and Digital Media

 Lawrence Andrews is a nationally recognized filmmaker and artist whose interests include installation, media art, and documentary.
 His works have been displayed at the Whitney Museum and the New Museum of Contemporary Art in New York City, as well as the Museum of Modern Art and the Capp Street Project in San Francisco.
 In 1997 he received a Eureka Fellowship Award, which is presented every three years to outstanding young Bay Area artists.
 San Francisco Focus magazine describes his videotapes and installations as “stark, fearless explorations of race, class, and history.”